 Andrew has a strong interest in writing and is a patron of the Henley Literary Festival as well as sponsoring the Harrogate Crimewriting Festival.
 Andrew also sits on the board of the Musical Theatre Network as well as that of the Actors Centre.

-Outside of work, Andrew enjoys watching and playing both football and cricket.
-He also sits on a fundraising committee at his children’s school which has raised funds for a new school building and has also recently been appointed Honorary Treasurer to the Crime Writers Association.
+Outside work, Andrew enjoys watching and playing both football and cricket.
+He also sits on a fundraising committee at his children’s school which has raised funds for a new school building and is the CWA’s Honorary Treasurer.

 Other committee members include Dagger Liaison Officer Mike Stotter, Priscilla Masters, Sara Sheridan, William Ryan, Corinne Turner, Chris Simms (editor of Case Files), Peter Crangle and Leigh Russell.